Albert Nasibulin

 Albert Galiyevich Nasibulin (Альбе́рт Гали́йевич Насибу́лин, born 23 March 1972 in Novokuznetsk city, Kemerovo Region, USSR) is a Russian material scientist recognized for the contributions to synthesis of nanoparticles and carbon nanotubes.
-Presently he occupies the full professor position at Skolkovo Institute of Science and Technology (Moscow, Russia).
-He is an author of over 350 scientific publications; his H-index is 61 (as of February 2023).
-He bears the title of a Professor of the Russian Academy of Sciences.
-A leading academic platform Research.com included Nasibulin among the top material science researchers (#3161 in global ranking, #4 in national).
+He is a professor at Skolkovo Institute of Science and Technology (Moscow, Russia).

 Career

 Nasibulin graduated from the Chemical Department of Kemerovo State University (KemSU, Russia) in 1994.
 He earned the degrees of Candidate of chemical sciences (1996, KemSU) and Doktor nauk in technical sciences (2011, St.-Petersburg State Technical University, Russia).

 From 1999 to 2014, he worked in Finland: until 2002 he was a senior researcher at the VTT Technical Research Centre of Finland (Teknologian tutkimuskeskus VTT Oy), and since 2003 a senior scientist, docent and adjunct professor at the Department of Applied Physics of Helsinki University of Technology (current name: Aalto University, Aalto-yliopiston teknillinen korkeakoulu).
 In 2006-2011, he received an Academy Fellow position from the Academy of Finland.

 In 2014, Nasibulin returned to Russia and joined the Skolkovo Institute of Science and Technology (Skoltech).
 Now he is a professor at the Center for Photonic Science and Engineering of the Skoltech and a head of the Laboratory of Nanomaterials.
 Until 2022, he held an adjunct professorship at Aalto University.